 Duplicati supports not only various online backup services like OneDrive, Amazon S3, Backblaze, Rackspace Cloud Files, Tahoe LAFS, and Google Drive, but also any servers that support SSH/SFTP, WebDAV, or FTP.

-It does however needs the mono framework as it is mainly written initially for the Windows platform and this makes it a bit heavy for Linux.
+It does however need the mono framework as it is mainly written for the Windows platform and this makes it a bit heavy for Linux.
 Nonetheless, it’s one of my favorite open-source backup products.

-Tip: Duplicati is more about making a backup of the most import files.
+Tip: Duplicati is more about making a backup of the most important files.
 If you are looking for a complete system backup solution, perhaps this is more what you are looking for:

 This how-to is part of a bigger series of Domoticz how-to’s on sancla.com!